sgasilov/ez_ufo/README.txt

 Ezufo is a GUI to data reconstruction tools of ufo-kit software package (https://github.com/ufo-kit).
-It can be used to find the center of rotation and quickly preview the X-ray uCT slices, to optimize reconstruction parameters, and to batch process multiple data sets after experiment.
+It can be used to find the center of rotation and reconstruct X-ray uCT slices, to optimize reconstruction parameters, and to batch process multiple data sets after experiment.

 Distributed without warranty of any kind.